PRETgroup/goFB/docs/TFB/README.md

 Between these two types of block, very complex systems can be realised.

-In the dog example, in C++, we might define a class `dog`, and a class `house` that contains an instance of the class `dog`.
+In the Dog example, in C++, we might define a class `Dog`, and a class `house` that contains an instance of the class `Dog`.
 Our top level file would be some `main.cpp` which instantiated a `house` and then ran the program.

-In IEC61499, we can define a basic FB `dog`, and a composite FB `house` that contains an instance of the basic FB `dog`.
+In IEC61499, we can define a basic FB `Dog`, and a composite FB `house` that contains an instance of the basic FB `Dog`.
 Our top level file could simply be an instantiation of `house`, or some other top level composite FB that contained `house`, which then runs the program.

 ### Why use IEC61499?